Sibley Hospital–Stadium Armory Line

-The Sibley Hospital–Stadium Armory Line, designated Route D6, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Stadium–Armory station of the Blue, Orange, and Silver Lines of the Washington Metro and Sibley Hospital in the Palisades neighborhood.
-The line operates every 15 minutes during the weekday peak hours, 20 minutes during the off-peak hours, and 30-40 minutes during the late nights.
-Route D6 trips are roughly 60-90 minutes long.
+The Sibley Hospital–Stadium Armory Line, designated Route D6, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Stadium–Armory station of the Blue, Orange, and Silver Lines of the Washington Metro and Sibley Hospital in the Palisades neighborhood.
+The line operated every 15 minutes during the weekday peak hours, 20 minutes during the off-peak hours, and 30–40 minutes during the late nights.
+Route D6 trips were roughly 60–90 minutes long.

 Background

-Route D6 operates daily between Stadium–Armory station and Sibley Hospital connecting Palisades, Foxhall, Burleith, Georgetown, and Kingman Park residents to Downtown without having to take the train.
-Route D6 operates out of Southern Avenue Annex on weekdays and Bladensburg division on weekends.
+Route D6 operated daily between Stadium–Armory station and Sibley Hospital connecting Palisades, Foxhall, Burleith, Georgetown, and Kingman Park residents to Downtown without having to take the train.
+Route D6 operated out of Andrews Federal Center and Bladensburg with select trips operated out of Western.